 Do I still need an Isa?

-Isas and standard savings accounts are on equal footing for the first time, thanks to the personal savings allowance which was introduced on 6 April 2016.
+Isas and standard savings accounts are now on equal footing, thanks to the personal savings allowance which was introduced on 6 April 2016.

 How does the personal savings allowance work?